I’m the founder of Body Positive Yoga and the creator of the Body Positive Clubhouse.

 Yoga cracked open that knowledge for me.
 And I want to do my level best to share that experience with you.

-I’ve practiced yoga for over a decade now, and it has not always been easy.
+I’ve practiced yoga for over 15 years now, and it has not always been easy.
 When I show up to a yoga class, I’ve almost always been the biggest person in the room.
 I’ve seen and heard it all – from people who didn’t want to roll their mat out next to the fat lady to teachers who shamed or singled me out for my size.

 I decided in 2010 that I wanted to take my yoga practice deeper, and so I began yoga teacher training with the wonderful and wise Anna Pittman of The Breathing Space.
 A few months in, I decided that I wanted to share my yoga with the world.
 That I wanted to help others who were in non-conforming bodies – fat bodies, old bodies, stiff bodies, or just bodies that get ignored by the yoga world – to make yoga work for them.